PUBG Mobile teaser for Indian market

-New Delhi, April 30 (IANS) Amid rumours around PUBG Mobile's comeback in India, a short teaser video of PUBG Mobile India showed up on the Indian YouTube channel but it has now been taken down.
+New Delhi: Amid rumours around PUBG Mobile's comeback in India, a short teaser video of PUBG Mobile India showed up on the Indian YouTube channel but it has now been taken down.

 This teaser did not reveal any release date or an approximate time frame, GSMArena reported on Friday.